ALambilliotte/smtcoq/README.md

 It relies on a certified checker for such witnesses.
-On top of it, vernacular commands and tactics to interface with the SAT solver zChaff and the SMT solver veriT are provided.
-It is designed in a modular way allowing to extend it easily to other solvers.
+On top of it, vernacular commands and tactics to interface with the SAT solver zChaff and the SMT solver veriT are provided, as well as a decision procedure for bitwise arithmetic over machine integers.
+An extracted version of the checker is also provided.

-Since version 1.2, SMTCoq also provides an extracted version of the checker, available only with native-coq.

 The current stable version is the version 1.2.